-There’s a general theme for Georgia’s Bulldogs on spring break right now.
+There is a general theme for Georgia’s Bulldogs on spring break now.
 That term “spring break” actually equates to a chance to work.
 Count 5-star running back Zamir White among that group.

 The break just might be the freedom to work without the trapping of having to go to class every day.
 Jake Fromm got in some work with QB Country down in Mobile, Ala., earlier this week.
 Sophomore tailback D’Andre Swift is working out every day at his father’s “Swift Fit” gym in Philadelphia.
 Mark Webb, his UGA cousin and teammate, is also right there with him.

 The latest example from White comes from the small city of Laurinburg, N.C.
 The 5-star RB signee is home for spring break, but he’s also putting in the work.

 Except it is a tad different in his case.
 White’s effort in the workout video posted on Twitter below is also a gauge of his progress coming back from the torn ACL he suffered in his right knee in November in the final game of his high school career at Scotland County.